-The payout for each PSU is equal to one share of common stock multiplied by a FCF multiplier (between 50% and 100% in the case of the 2020 one-year awards, as amended, or 50% and 200% in the case of all other PSU awards) and a rTSR multiplier (between 75% and 125%).
-PSUs convey no shareholder rights unless and until shares are issued in settlement of the award.
 We use Monte-Carlo simulations to estimate the grant-date fair value of the PSUs linked to total shareholder return.
 Compensation expense is recognized using the grant-date fair value for the number of shares that are probable of being awarded based on the performance conditions.
-Each reporting period, this probability assessment is updated, and cumulative catchups are recorded based on the level of FCF that is expected to be achieved.
-At the end of the performance period, cumulative expense is calculated based on the actual level of FCF achieved.
+Each reporting period, this probability assessment is updated, and cumulative catchups are recorded based on the performance metrics that are expected to be achieved.
+At the end of the performance period, cumulative expense is calculated based on the actual financial performance metrics attained.

-We grant RSUs to our non-employee directors, which are subject to continued service through the vesting date, which is one year from the date of grant.
+We have granted RSUs to our non-employee directors, which are subject to continued service through the vesting date, which is one year from the date of grant.
 The expense recognized for RSUs is equal to the closing stock price on the date of grant, which is recognized over the vesting period.

-Changes in PSUs and RSUs for the year ended December 31, 2022, consisted of the following:
+Changes in PSUs and RSUs for the year ended December 31, 2023, consisted of the following:

-PSUs RSUs
+PSUs S RSUs

-Stock Units (In Thousands) (1) Veighted Average Grant Date Fair Value Stock Units (In Thousands) Weighted Average Grant Date Fair Value
+Stock Units Veighted Average Grant Date Stock Units Weighted Average Grant Date

+(In Thousands) (1) Fair Value (In Thousands) Fair Value

-Beginning nonvested balance 163 \$ 53.71 26 \$ 61.77
+Beginning nonvested balance 179 \$ 63.90 31 \$ 59.02

-Granted 97 64.54 31 59.02
+Granted 229 72.26 20 83.99

-rTSR adjustment 8 (2) 65.03
+rTSR adjustment 8 (2) 70.58

-Vested (44) 65.03 (26) 61.77
+Vested (61) 70.58 (31) 59.02

-Forfeited (45) 60.81
+Forfeited

-Nonvested balance at December 31 179 65.20 31 59.02
+Nonvested balance at December 31 355 71.15 20 83.99